What is climate change?

 Currently Uzbekistan’s citizens have practically no necessary knowledge, experience and skills on alternative energy sources use.
 At the same time, there are numerous options of alternative energy sources that are simple in terms of technical realization and exploitation and affordable in terms of financial resources.

 UNDP, other international organizations, and local initiatives of various embassies have conducted series of pilot projects on demonstration and implementation of alternative energy sources.
 Local population already has sufficient experience in using alternative sources.
 However, this experience remains single instance and is not disseminated widely enough.
 Taking into consideration this fact, the GEF SGP niche is to consolidate all the gained experience and to disseminate it through SGP projects.

 Besides, the GEF SGP will assist in development and implementation of the projects of Clear Development Mechanism (CDM) under Kyoto protocol.
 Such projects are not attractive for large investors but have great potential on the way to achieving social and economic benefits for local people.
 Small CDM projects can be combined in CDM programs.
-The GEF SGP niche is to assist in development and implementation of CDM programs with greater social focus.
+The GEF SGP niche is to assist in development and implementation of CDM programs with a greater social focus.

 Greenhouse gases that cause climate change

 For information on successful projects in our and other countries please see Projects section.